Policies and Proceedures

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(7).

-The Village School Gold Coast’s commitment to making this Child Risk Management Strategy available to students, parents and employees via its staff and volunteer code of conduct, school website and electronic and/or hard copies upon request, is evidence of fulfilment of the requirements of Schedule 1 s.2(8)(a).
+The Village School Gold Coast’s commitment to making this Child Risk Management Strategy available to students, parents and employees via its School website and electronic or hard copies upon request, is evidence of fulfilment of the requirements of Schedule 1 s.2(8)(a).

 Responsibilities